ZhengLyu-Data/Lvzheng-Wuhan-Realworld/05_amazon_sentiment_nlp_pipeline/README.md

 ## 🛍️ Amazon Sentiment NLP Pipeline

 ## 📦 Project Overview
 This project performs real-world sentiment analysis on Amazon product reviews using natural language processing (NLP) techniques.
 It builds a full data pipeline from text preprocessing to sentiment scoring and final visualization.
+Designed with potential for integration with Azure Cosmos DB to enable global-scale, low-latency storage of semi-structured product reviews.

 ## 🎯 Business Objective
 Help product teams identify customer satisfaction drivers and pain points through large-scale review mining and sentiment dashboards.